The Guide to Spoken Brazilian Portuguese: How It Really Sounds

 Portuguese as it’s spoken in Brazil and the official, written variety are two quite different animals.
-And the spoken variety is actually more (not less) grammatically rich and complex to learn than the written.

 As you dive deeper into the language and as you chat with Brazilians, you’ll pick up plenty of the spoken language’s features just through osmosis.